PlatonaM/auth-client/README.md

 Example
 -----------------

 The package can be used with your favorite HTTP library.
-This example uses the popular python [requests](https://requests.readthedocs.io/en/master/) library.
+The below examples use the popular python [requests](https://requests.readthedocs.io/en/master/) library.

+#### resource-owner-password grant type:

     import auth_client
     import logging